Do you ever wish that certain parts of the blogging process could be easier?

 I’m talking about features like digital asset delivery, content upgrade templates, 2-step opt-in forms and a lot more.

-Price: Single site license for $67.
+Price: Single site license for $67 for lifetime updates and 12 months support.

 OptinMonster used to be a WordPress plugin, but now it’s so much more.